akshayGudhate/simple-hotel-management/README.md

 | `defaultRate` | Yes      | Default room rate | Any Positive Integer - `100` |

-Example of output - when the room added successfully
+Example of output - when the room is added successfully

 `HTTP Status Code: 201`